rdpoor/jsmn/README.md

 [![Build Status](https://travis-ci.org/zserge/jsmn.svg?branch=master)](https://travis-ci.org/zserge/jsmn)

 jsmn (pronounced like 'jasmine') is a minimalistic JSON parser in C.  It can be easily integrated into resource-limited or embedded projects.
+This variant is identical to Serge Zaitsev's original single-file jsmn.h, but split into a jsmn.c and jsmn.h for workflows that require a two-file implementation.

 You can find more information about JSON format at [json.org][1]